Analysis: The lack of diversity in climate-science research

 The analysis shows that nine out of every 10 authors are affiliated with institutions from the global north – defined as North America, Europe and Oceania.
 Meanwhile, the entire continent of Africa, which is home to around 16% of the world’s population, comprises less than 1% of authors in this analysis.

 Further data analysis shows that there are also inequalities within continents.
 The map below shows the percentage of authors from each country in the analysis, where dark blue indicates a higher percentage.
 Countries that are not represented by any authors in the analysis are shown in white.The percentage of all authors from the Top 100 most-cited climate science papers during 2016-20.
-Map by Joe Goodman for Carbon Brief.
+The designations employed and the presentation of the material on this map do not imply the expression of any opinion whatsoever on the part of Carbon Brief concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+Map by Joe Goodman for Carbon Brief using Natural Earth data.

 The top-ranking countries on this map are the US, Australia and the UK, which together account for more than half of all authors in this analysis (approximately 30%, 15% and 10%, respectively).
 Furthermore, nine out of every 10 papers in this analysis include at least one researcher from the UK, the US or Australia.